 Since its inception in 2001, Pacific Discovery has taken more than 2,000 students and many faculty-led groups on our experiential journeys.
 We value our incredible team of experienced, qualified and passionate Program Instructors.
 We have an excellent safety record, comprehensive safety management systems and a database of alumni, parents, advisers and faculty, who are happy to be contacted by you, to discuss their experience.

-Pacific Discovery has undergone independent safety accreditations with American Gap Association (USA), Year Out Group (UK), and OutdoorsMark (NZ).
+Pacific Discovery has undergone independent safety accreditations with Gap Year Association (USA), Year Out Group (UK), and OutdoorsMark (NZ).

 Our summer, semester and gap year programs are grounded in the philosophy of experiential education, where learning is facilitated and hands-on.
 Our programs are overland journeys, blending cultural immersion, personal and leadership development, volunteer and community service projects, experiential education, wilderness exploration and optional transferable academic credit.
 Our Mission is to offer the world’s best experiential programs - providing insights into our increasingly global society, developing empathy for other cultures, furthering understanding of international issues, heightening appreciation for the earth’s wild places, and assisting you to stretch and grow.